rubynas/story/README.md

 ## Deployment

 The deployment should be simple and therefore is based on the package management system of the distribution it is running on.
-In other words to install RubyNAS on an Ubuntu system the dpkg system with deb files will be used etc..
+In other words to install rubynas on an Ubuntu system the dpkg system with deb files will be used etc..

 To make the deployment easy there is a main project called **rubynas** that will include the other depending parts using the `Gemfile`.
 The rubynas package can than be produced with a simple: